Showing your home

 - Be sure to lock prescription medications away as this is one of the more popular items to steal.

-OPEN HOUSES: During an open house, even though a trusted Realtor will be hosting, it will be impossible for the Realtor to keep their eyes on everyone in the house.
-For an open house, you need to be even more diligent about protecting your belongings since there will be no record of who has been in and out of
+During an open house, even though a trusted Realtor will be hosting, it will be impossible for the Realtor to keep their eyes on everyone in the house.
+For an open house, you need to be even more diligent about protecting your belongings since there will be no record of who has been in and out of the house that day.
+Open houses are always optional and if you're not comfortable with the open public coming through, we are confident that we can sell your house without holding an open.

 Generally we recommend that a homeowner put their mobile number on the listing as this will be the easiest way for a buyer’s agent to reach you to schedule a showing.
 However, we are also happy to have the buyers’ agents call us to set up showings if a homeowner doesn’t wish for their number to appear on the listing.
 If the buyers’ agents are calling you directly, here is the etiquette of showing requests: